chandanhpcic/docs/source/manual/users.rst

 Authentication services can be configured using the settings in :menuselection:`System --> Access --> Servers`.
 This includes both local accounts and remote authentication.

-By default, OPNsense GUI login will use local accounts.
+By default, Reticen8 GUI login will use local accounts.
 This can be changed, however, by going to :menuselection:`System --> Settings --> Administration`, scrolling down to the "Authentication" group, and changing the 'Server' option.